 Satisfactory performance on the final examination or defense and final submission of the corrected thesis or dissertation must be completed by the deadline dates shown in the Graduate School calendar.
-Diplomas will be available approximately six weeks after Commencement and will be mailed by the Registrar's Office to the graduates' permanent addresses.
+Diplomas will be available approximately eight weeks after Commencement and will be mailed by the Registrar's Office to the graduates' permanent addresses.
 Degree remarks are posted to the student's transcript by the Registrar's Office and are generally available the day after certification.
-Click here to see a graduation checklist for all graduate students.
+Click here to review the dissertation checklist.